 How the on-site work goes

-- An anti-corrosion metal primer is applied.
+- An anti-corrosion primer for metal is applied.

 Common mistakes when painting radiators (and how to avoid them)